 Negative effects of potato chips on our health

-In the Myriad of studies and research, scientists have concluded several other incredible side effects of eating chips.
-Some of which are visible in the course of time on your body and some are feeding on us internally & gradually damaging the goodness of our health.
+In the Myriad of Studies and research, scientists have concluded several other incredible side effects of eating chips.
+Some of these are visible in the course of time on your body and some are feeding on us internally & gradually damaging the goodness of our health.
 Those negative effects are:

 The quantity and kind of fat included in chips might raise cholesterol levels when consumed often.
 The majority of chips are deep-fried, which produces trans fats, the most harmful kind.
-And High levels of LDL cholesterol increases risk of coronary heart disease.
+And High levels of LDL cholesterol increase the risk of coronary heart disease.

 The usual high fat and calorie content of chips can increase the risk of weight gain and obesity.
 About 15 to 20 chips, or one ounce of ordinary potato chips, have 154 calories and 10 grams of fat.
 Diabetes, heart disease, and some types of cancer are the consequences of being overweight or obese.